OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_5121.rst

 - `Fix sort by used CPU and used Memory in VM list <https://github.com/OpenNebula/one/issues/4031>`__.
 - `Fix remote buttons after state VM switches to RUNNING in Sunstone <https://github.com/OpenNebula/one/issues/4948>`__.
 - `Fix VM instantiate doesn't ask for user inputs in Sunstone <https://github.com/OpenNebula/one/issues/4946>`__.
+- `Fix disk resize doesn't show error on VCenter with snapshots in Sunstone <https://github.com/OpenNebula/one/issues/4928>`__.